Skip to main content

 Description: The use of side channels to extract sensitive information is well studied.
 This work focuses on leveraging side channels to assess other characteristics of hardware devices.
 Of specific interest this project aims to discover if side channels can be used during the testing and characterization phase of device development and deployment.
 This position works closely with other researchers using side channels for a variety of security-oriented tasks.

-Degree Programs: Undergrad, Visiting
+Level: Undergrad, Visiting

 Advisor: Mike Borowczak